dwang53/WaxLakeDelta_openTelemac_model/README.md

 In this equation, the term \( \nabla_h \cdot (\bar{C} H \mathbf{u}) \) represents the advection of sediment by the flow, \( \nabla_h \cdot (k H \nabla_h \bar{C}) \) represents the diffusion of sediment due to turbulence, and \( E - D \) accounts for the net change in sediment concentration due to entrainment and deposition processes.

 ### Implementation of De Leeuw et al. (2020) entrainment formula
 In this model case, we implemented De Leeuw et al. (2020) entrainment formula to model the suspended sediment transport for both non-cohesive sediment sand, and flocculated cohesive sediment mud.
-The De Leeuw paper suggested a new entrainment relation for non-coheisve sediments (sand and gravel) based on global data compilation of sand-bed rivers.
+The De Leeuw paper suggested a new entrainment relation for non-cohesive sediments (sand and gravel) based on global data compilation of sand-bed rivers.
 Our previous study found that the mud particles are flocculated and form aggregates during the transport process.
-This makes the mud transport behaves similar to larger non-coheisve sediment grains.
-De Leeuw formula is found to be suitable to be extended and be used to describe the mud transport behavior as well.
+This makes the mud transport behave similarly to larger non-cohesive sediment grains.
+De Leeuw's formula is found to be suitable to be extended and be used to describe the mud transport behavior as well.

 $$
 E=A(\frac{u_*}{w_s})^{\alpha}Fr^{\beta}